-To automatically format a pending patch according to Chromium style, from the command line, simply run:
+To automatically format a pending patch according to Chromium style, run:

-git cl format This should work on all platforms (yes, even Windows) without any set up or configuration: the tool comes with your checkout.
-Like other
+git cl format from the command line.
+This should work on all platforms without any extra set up: the tool is integrated with depot_tools and the Chromium checkout.

 git-cl commands, this operates on a diff relative to the upstream branch.
-Only the lines that you've already touched in your patch will be reformatted.
-You can commit your changes to your git branch and then run
+Only the lines that changed in a CL will be reformatted.
+To see what clang-format would choose, commit any local changes and then run

-git cl format with your changes uncommitted, and then commit your now-formatted code.
+git cl format and commit the now-formatted code.

 Many developers find it useful to integrate the clang-format tool with their editor of choice.
-As a convenience, the scripts for this are also available in your checkout of Chrome under src/buildtools/clang_format/script/.
+As a convenience, the scripts for this are also available in your checkout of Chrome under src/third_party/clang-format/script/.

 If you use an editor integration, you should try to make sure that you‘re using the version of clang-format that comes with your checkout.
 That way, you’ll automatically get updates and be running a tool that formats consistently with other developers.
 The binary lives under